New Year New Goal- Save $10,000 in 2021

 Looking at my 2019 resolutions for 2020, I guess I am going to change my yearly family traditions of making new year resolutions.

 This year has made us all realize that resolutions can go out the window when a Pandemic strikes.
-Agree it happens in once a decade ( or two- don’t quote me on that- I like to be optimistic) but still from 2021 I want to start taking actions than resolutions or planning.
+Agree it happens once a decade ( or two- don’t quote me on that- I like to be optimistic) but still from 2021 I want to start taking action than resolutions or planning.

 Those of you who still make resolutions, don’t fret.
 I have something special for you in this article.
 Just scroll down to the headline- Make 2021 Resolutions Count.. or just click on the topic in the table below.